 The hotel is set in oasis-like gardens and has its own tennis courts, gym and other sports facilities.
 In addition to the private villa pools there is a large communal pool with a splash pad for children.
 Children even get there own mini sun beds.

-If your little ones aren’t content sitting by the pool or you need to keep them busy whilst out on an excursion, there is a very well equipped kids club and enclosed playground which is available for an extra fee (Note that the kids club is currently closed due to COVID restrictions).
+If your little ones aren’t content sitting by the pool or you need to keep them busy whilst out on an excursion, there is a very well equipped kids club and enclosed playground which is available for an extra fee.

-For anyone seeking some real pampering, the Qasr Al Sarab has beautiful Spa and Hamam facilities.
+For anyone seeking some real pampering, the Qasr Al Sarab has beautiful Anantara Spa and Hamam facilities, and you can end your day with sundowners at the swim-up bar.

 What does it cost to stay at Qasr Al Sarab?